Skip to content

 Clabernetes Quickstart#

-The best way to understand how clabernetes works is to walk through a short example where we create a three-node k8s cluster and deploy a lab there.
+The best way to understand how clabernetes works is to walk through a short example where we deploy a simple but representative lab using clabernetes.

-This quickstart uses kind to create a local kubernetes cluster and then deploys clabernetes into.
-Once clabernetes is installed we deploy a small topology with two SR Linux nodes connected back to back together.
+But if you don't have a cluster yet, don't panic, we'll create one together.
+We are going to use kind to create a local kubernetes cluster and then install clabernetes into it.
+Once clabernetes is installed we deploy a small topology with two SR Linux nodes and two client nodes.

-Once the lab is deployed, we explain how clabverter & clabernetes work in unison to to make the original topology files deployable onto the cluster with tunnels stitching lab nodes together to form point to point connections between the nodes.
+If all goes to plan, the lab will be successfully deployed!
+Clabverter & clabernetes work in unison to make the original topology files deployable onto the cluster with tunnels stitching lab nodes together to form point to point connections between the nodes.

 Creating a cluster#

 Clabernetes goal is to allow users to run networking labs with containerlab's simplicity and ease of use, but with the scaling powers of kubernetes.
-To simulate the scaling aspect, we'll use kind to create a local multi-node kubernetes cluster.
+Surely, it is best to have a real deal available to you, but for demo purposes we'll use kind v0.22.0 to create a local multi-node kubernetes cluster.
 If you already have a k8s cluster, feel free to use it instead -- clabernetes can run in any kubernetes cluster1!

 With the following command we instruct kind to set up a three node k8s cluster with two worker and one control plane nodes.